Brilliant Ingredient Measuring Shortcut ~ Save Time, Less Cleanup!

 To measure flour properly for bread you need to spoon the flour into the measuring cup, then scrape the excess away with the flat edge of a butter knife.

-If you just scoop the flour out it will be compacted.
-That means you’ll end up with way too much flour, resulting in a dense, heavy loaf that won’t rise correctly.
+If you just scoop the flour out using the measuring cup instead the flour will be compacted.
+That means you’ll end up with way too much flour, resulting in a dense, heavy loaf of bread that won’t rise correctly.

 NOTE: The weight of your flour could vary based on type of flour and even the humidity in your area.
-Although this is probably only an estimate, here’s a link from King Arthur Flour that gives estimated weights of a cup of flour.
+Here’s a link from King Arthur Flour that gives estimated weights of a cup of flour.

-What Containers To Use For Bread’s Dry Ingredients?
+What Containers To Use For Homemade Bread Recipe Ingredients?

 Enter the next super-simple Texas Homesteader bread-baking shortcut: